LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

     - **We get to keep the 5000 GP crown and Mirna, yay :)**

 ## Return to Phandalin
-- Korvac wants to save Gundren before going to WEC, but Sildar doesn't care about him anymore
+- Korvak wants to save Gundren before going to WEC, but Sildar doesn't care about him anymore
 - Tim convinces them to save Gundren by saying Gundren will give them the riches from WEC
 - Before heading to Cragmaw Castle, we go to see Iarno
     - Thanks us for helping with the dragon, offers us stuff in exchange for our services